-I’ve recently come through a number of “minority artist development programs” at a variety of major (read: primarily white and able-bodied) theatre venues and cultural institutions, and have found them to be consistently wanting in a few ways.
-As a theatremaker and performer engaged in transnational minority theatre work in both the US and the UK, it’s frustrating to see well-intentioned programs that can serve to helpfully challenge white supremacy fail on basic programmatic aspects.
-I find it hard to believe that such failures would be accepted as adequate, were these programs not alternately blessed and cursed with being exclusively for minorities, people of color, or other disenfranchised groups.
+I’ve recently come through a number of “minority” artist development programs at a variety of major (read: primarily white and able-bodied) theatre venues and cultural institutions, and have found them to be consistently wanting in a few ways.
+As a theatremaker and performer engaged in transnational “minority” theatre work in both the United States and the United Kingdom, it’s frustrating to see well-intentioned programs that can serve to helpfully challenge white supremacy fail on basic programmatic aspects.
+I find it hard to believe that such failures would be accepted as adequate were these programs not alternately blessed and cursed with being exclusively for minorities, people of color, or other disenfranchised groups.

 What is needed is an institutional reassessment of why such cultural organizations engage in such work in the first place.
 Is it as a diversity box-checking exercise?
 Are they trying to change audience demographics?
 Are they fattening their bottom line, ever aware of the increasing cuts in arts funding on both sides of the Atlantic?
 Or are these types of programs reflective of a true activist commitment to unlearn and dismantle structural inequalities?
 Unfortunately for that last one, exceptions like actor, playwright, and director Kwame Kwei-Armah prove to me that these institutions aren’t in the business of loosening their stranglehold on resources, preferring instead short-term “development” projects that result in minorities fighting with one another for leftover table scraps.